-The main way to prevent it is to have constant oral hygiene.
-Ideally, brush your teeth after each meal and floss once a day to ensure that no food remains between your teeth.
-It is good to know that electric brushes are shown to remove more plaque than manual ones, which is a great help in keeping our gums healthy.
+The main way to prevent it is to have a constant oral hygiene.
+Ideally, brush your teeth after every meal and floss at least once a day to make sure there is no food or bacteria between your teeth.
+It is good to know that electric toothbrushes have been proven to remove more plaque than manual toothbrushes, which is a great help to keep our gums healthy.

-As for the professional section, it is recommended to visit the dentist between 1 and 2 times a year to remove plaque deposits in areas of difficult access.
-The frequency of these visits will depend on the individual predisposition to suffer gum problems, the ease of forming stones and the presence of other systemic factors that may affect our oral health such as tobacco, diabetes, pregnancy, heart problems or thyroid among others.
+On the professional side, it is recommended to visit the dentist 1 to 2 times a year to remove plaque deposits in hard-to-reach areas.
+The frequency of these visits will depend on the individual predisposition to suffer from gum problems, the ease of forming calculus and the presence of other systemic factors that may affect our oral health such as smoking, diabetes, pregnancy, heart or thyroid problems among others.

 There is a clear relationship between tobacco and periodontitis.
-Tobacco causes a decrease in the natural defenses of the mouth, since it produces vasoconstriction, and this causes bacteria to penetrate the gums more easily and there are fewer bacteria to defend themselves.
-It also favors the growth of more aggressive bacteria in the gums, so in many cases we have to accompany the mechanical treatment of chemical treatment with specific antibiotics.
+Tobacco causes a decrease in the natural defenses of the mouth, as it produces vasoconstriction, and this causes bacteria to penetrate the gums more easily and there are fewer bacteria to defend themselves.
+It also favors the growth of bacteria that are more aggressive for the gums, so in many cases we have to accompany the mechanical treatment with chemical treatment with specific antibiotics.

-Another negative factor of tobacco is that by producing vasoconstriction, the patient does not perceive the bleeding of the gums and therefore does not give an alert to visit a specialist.
-For this reason, we always recommend that smoking patients attend their oral examinations at least twice a year.
+Another negative factor of tobacco is that by producing vasoconstriction, the patient does not perceive bleeding gums and therefore does not alert him to go to the specialist.
+For this reason, we always recommend that patients who smoke should have their oral check-ups at least twice a year.

-Symptomatology is very similar to gingivitis.
-The main symptom of periodontitis is bleeding and inflammation of the gums, bad breath, sensitivity increased and even dental pieces movement.
-Although sometimes none of this is felt and the only thing the patient perceives is a greater gap between the teeth.
+The symptomatology is very similar to gingivitis.
+The main symptom of periodontitis is bleeding and inflammation of the gums, bad breath and increased sensitivity and even movement of the teeth.
+Although sometimes none of this is felt and the only thing the patient perceives is a larger gap between the teeth.